CumulusNetworks/docs/content/cumulus-netq-46/Installation-Management/Install-NetQ/In‌stall-On-switch-OPTA.md

 ### Considerations

 - You cannot enable the LCM executor on more than one switch running the OPTA service.
 - You cannot decommission a switch from the NetQ UI while it is running the OPTA service.
-To decommission a switch running the OPTA service, stop services with the `sudo netq config stop opta` and `sudo netq config stop lcm-executor` commands and then reconfigure any NetQ agents to connect to a different OPTA before decommissioning the switch.
+To decommission a switch running the OPTA service, stop services with the `sudo netq config stop opta` and `sudo netq config stop lcm-executor` commands.
+Then reconfigure any NetQ Agents to connect to a different OPTA before decommissioning the switch.
 - You cannot upgrade a switch using NetQ LCM if it is the only switch in your network running the OPTA service with the LCM executor enabled.
-To upgrade the switch, reconfigure OPTA and the LCM executor on a different switch and redirect NetQ agents to the new OPTA before upgrading the original switch.
+To upgrade the switch, reconfigure OPTA and the LCM executor on a different switch and redirect NetQ Agents to the new OPTA before upgrading the original switch.

 ## Disable the LCM Executor

-To disable the LCM executor, first stop the service, then restart the OPTA service:
+Disable the LCM executor by stopping it, then restarting the OPTA service:

 ```
 sudo netq config stop lcm-executor
 sudo netq config add opta executor-enabled false
 sudo netq config restart opta
 ```
--->